Binary-Fusion/fonts/README.md

 # fonts
-## fonts using CSS font-face rule to applie font styles
+### fonts using CSS font-face rule to apply font styles